How to create sprite sheets & animations for PixiJS 8

 • Auto - if you use this variant, TexturePacker does the whole work for you.

-TexturePacker requires a name extension for the base name of the sprites sheet. {n} now has to be part of the file name and is either replaced with the sheet number (auto multipack) or the sheet name (manual multipack).
-E.g. you can now name your sprites sheet-{n}.png and sheet-{n}.json which creates sheet-0.png, sheet-1.png or sheet-level1.png, sheet-level2.png,...
+TexturePacker requires a name extension for the base name of the sprite sheet. {n} now has to be part of the file name and is either replaced with the sheet number (auto multipack) or the sheet name (manual multipack).
+For example, you can name your files sheet-{n}.png and sheet-{n}.json, which creates sheet-0.png, sheet-1.png, or sheet-level1.png, sheet-level2.png, etc.

 Make sure that all your sprite names are unique - using the same name is not possible.